 Magnesium is a naturally occurring element that is important to many systems in the body, especially muscles and nerves.
 Magnesium citrate also increases intestinal water Miralax is a brand name over-the-counter (OTC) drug.
 It is classified as an osmotic laxative.

 This product is being used to clean stools from the intestines prior to surgery or certain intestinal procedures (e.g., colonoscopy, radiography), usually with other products.
-Miralax is used for the treatment of constipation.
-It is typically used for short-term treatment, but in some cases, it is used for long-term treatment of chronic (long-lasting) constipation
+Miralax is used to treat constipation.
+While it's usually recommended for short-term use, it may also be prescribed for long-term management of chronic constipation in some cases.

 Some of the serious side effects of Magnesium Citrate are: